Child Hunger Initiative

 Our Food Bank

-Through its core business, Second Harvest Heartland distributes more than 81 million meals annually to nearly 1,000 food shelves, pantries and other partner programs in a large portion of Minnesota and western Wisconsin.
+Last year Second Harvest Heartland delivered enough food for nearly 89 million meals to more than a thousand food shelves, pantries and other partner programs in a large portion of Minnesota and western Wisconsin.
 We are one of the largest providers of emergency food to children in the state of Minnesota.
 Thirty-three percent of clients served by the agencies that receive our food are children—that’s more than 150,000 kids benefiting each year from Second Harvest Heartland’s array of shelf-stable and fresh food.
-Last year, more than 57.5% of that was fresh—produce, dairy, meat and bakery items.
+Last year, more than 61.5% of that was fresh—produce, dairy, meat and bakery items.